 Sometimes, appliances might be broken or bent during your orthodontic care.
 If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office for an appointment during patient hours.
 For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
 In the meantime, here are some helpful hints to remedy some of the problems you may encounter until our office can see you.

 - If a tie wire is irritating your mouth, cover it with bees wax or tuck it under the arch wire with a blunt object like a pencil eraser or Q-tip.

 - A loose band or bracket can generally be left in place until seen in our office.
-Call our office, during patient hours, when you notice a loose band or bracket.
+Call our office and if you’re calling after hours; leave a message, when you notice a loose band or bracket.
 We will schedule you to reattach the loose appliance if indicated.

 - A broken or poking archwire can often be bent in with a pencil erasure or cut with nail clippers.
 Call our office, during patient hours, if you do not feel the problem has been resolved properly.

 - Watch the video below that explains how to handle an orthodontic emergency.

 Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist as soon as possible.
 Usually an x-ray of the involved tooth or teeth is needed to determine the extent of injury.
 If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
 If the appliances are dislodged or displaced, we will need to replace or adjust the appliances as soon as possible, after you have seen your general dentist, depending upon the comfort level of the patient.